DLR-RM/BlenderProc/examples/suncg_basic/README.md

 Next to setting the output directory for all modules, we also set the `pixel_aspect_x` parameter for all modules.
 This is necessary to coincide with the aspect ratio assumed by the `scn2cam` script which generated the camera poses.

+In the initializer module we further set the FOV and pixel aspect ratio to the same values used by `scn2cam`.

 ### SuncgLoader